carmelosantana/release-bento/README.md

 ## License

-The code is licensed [MIT](https://opensource.org/licenses/MIT).
-The documentation is licensed [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+The code is licensed [MIT](https://opensource.org/licenses/MIT) and the documentation is licensed [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).